Sir-D3F417/VMP-Data-Leaker/README.md

 **D3F417**
 - GitHub: [@D3F417](https://github.com/Sir-D3F417)

-## 🙏 Acknowledgments

-- CustomTkinter for the modern UI components
-- Python community for inspiration
-- All contributors and users

 ## 📞 Support

 If you have any questions or need help, feel free to:
 - Open an issue
 - Contact via GitHub
-- Join our community discussions
+- Join our community discussions : [Telegram](https://t.me/d3f417ir)

 ---